KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 3. Recommendation: Found 'node-fetch' in file `BIXIFetcher.js`: Replace it with built-in fetch.
 4. Recommendation: Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
+5. Warning: No LICENSE file.

 ## [MMM-BlaguesAPI by pcurt](https://github.com/pcurt/MMM-BlaguesAPI)

 1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
+2. Warning: No LICENSE file.

 ## [MMM-Block by BKeyport](https://github.com/BKeyport/MMM-Block)

 1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-Block.js`: Replace it with `MagicMirror²`.
+3. Warning: No LICENSE file.

 ## [MMM-Bluebikes by jschless](https://github.com/jschless/MMM-Bluebikes)

 1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-Bluebikes.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found 'XMLHttpRequest' in file `MMM-Bluebikes.js`: Replace it with built-in fetch.
+4. Warning: No LICENSE file.

 ## [MMM-Bluelinky by Cyw00d](https://github.com/Cyw00d/MMM-Bluelinky)